-But still, there is Bob Lazar and his story.
-And there is Bob Lazar, his story, the very convincing way he tells it, the incredible details, and the fact that he has not altered his story or really garnered much profit (in terms of money) from it.
+But still, there is Bob Lazar and his story, and the very convincing way he tells it.
+It is full of incredible details, and the fact that he has not altered his story or really garnered much profit (in terms of money) from it is telling.
 In short, if you hear Bob tell the story, it’s freaking convincing as hell, or it was to me, and as noted, I’m highly skeptical of elaborate conspiracy theories.

 I became aware of Bob Lazar when he made an appearance on the Joe Rogan Podcast, and that was done in support of a documentary about him and his story.
 Both the podcast and the doc explore his tale.

-Bob says he was a young scientist recruited to work on an unnamed project in Nevada, on a part of what is famously known as Area 51, and while there, he was brought in to contact with machines that are traveling devices so advanced that they could not have been built by humans.
-These are actual flying saucers, and in the hangers, nine craft are stored and explored.
+Bob says he was a young scientist recruited to work on an unnamed project in Nevada, on a part of what is famously known as Area 51, and while there, he was brought into contact with machines that are traveling devices so advanced that they could not have been built by humans.
+These are actual flying saucers, and in Area 51 hangers, nine craft are being stored and explored.
 Teams work in shifts studying these machines and each team works more or less in isolation.

 And that fact, the all powerful nature of the technology, is one of the reasons Lazar and those who believe him, claim that they are being kept hidden and secret.
 He went public with his story and claims to have been harassed by the government ever since.